 The builder was initially Jean-Baptiste Lambert and, after his death, his brother Nicolas Lambert de Thorigny, president of the Chambre des comptes (“Royal Chamber of Accounts”).
 This person was one of the richest men in France.
 Lambert de Thorigny was fined one million pounds in the wake of the 1661 trial against King Louis XIV‘s (6) finance minister and owner of Vaux-le-Vicomte, Nicolas Fouquet (3).

-who were the artists of the Hotel Lambert?
+Who were the artists of the Hotel Lambert Paris?

 The artists Charles Le Brun (2) and Eustache Le Sueur participated in the expansion of the Hôtel Lambert.
 The façade, rotunda and garden of Le Vau, together with the Hercules Gallery, a work by Le Bruns that points towards the Hall of Mirrors in Versailles (5).
 This forms an ensemble that constitutes one of the most splendid urban representative buildings of the seventeenth century in Paris.

 In 1732, the descendants of Lambert de Thorigny sold the palace to the financier Claude Dupin (1686-1769), whose second wife, Madeleine Fontaine, had a salon there.